danielabar/meblog/src/markdown/audit-rails-project-with-thoughtbot-skill.md

 The audit reflects thoughtbot's house style: business logic in models, POROs, or ActiveModel objects rather than service objects; names that read as Ruby objects (`Stats#collect`) rather than as patterns (`StatsCollector#call`); skinny controllers, decomposed models.

-In Hello Visitor's case this lined up: the codebase already uses `VisitSearch` (ActiveModel form object), `VisitQuery` (raw SQL PORO), and `Stats` (plain aggregate).
+For my project, this was pretty well aligned: the codebase already uses `VisitSearch` (ActiveModel form object), `VisitQuery` (raw SQL PORO), and `Stats` (plain aggregate).
 The audit was effectively grading against the style I happened to use, which made it work well here.
 It might land differently on a codebase built around `Interactor` / `call` / service objects.

 The skill's README doesn't document any config for projects that intentionally diverge.
-What you can do (and this is inference, not documentation) is pass intent in the same free-form arg, something like *"we use the Interactor pattern deliberately; don't flag it as an issue."* I haven't tested how reliably the skill respects that, but it's what I'd try first.
+What you could try is pass intent in the same free-form arg, something like *"we use the Interactor pattern deliberately; don't flag it as an issue."* I haven't tested how reliably the skill respects that, but it's what I'd try first.

 ## Wrapping up